 Although the modifier values used to determine the additional complexity and risk do not have a direct impact on the basic normative case classification, some of them can have a considerable influence on the overall demands and risks of a case.
 If the system indicates that there is an elevated risk based on the combined additional modifier values you have entered, you need to factor this into the overall interpretation of the assessment result.

-Can I generate a report of the assessments I carry out with the tool?
+Can I generate a report for the assessments I carry out with the tool?

-You can generate PDF reports of your case assessments at the end of the assessment process when the final case classification is displayed.
-A valid ITI membership is required to make use of this feature.
+You can generate a PDF report of your case assessments at the end of the assessment process when the final case classification is displayed.
+Valid ITI membership is required to make use of this feature.
 Please log in before starting your assessment.

 Who has access to the images & tables in the tools area?